 Postvention Team of Northern New Mexico and Crisis Response: The SKY Center, Gerard’s House and other youth-serving community leaders join together to lead a specially-trained community team which responds to deaths affecting youth.
 Gerard’s House staff and volunteers responded to 11 crises in local schools and youth communities in 2016 dedicating 170 hours to crisis responses, including youth suicides.

 The Semicolon Group is a peer support group for teenagers who are at risk for suicide.
 The group is provided in collaboration with the SKY Center and with special funding from CHRISTUS St. Vincent Regional Medical Center as part of its Adolescent HUGS initiative.
 “HUGS” is an acronym for “High Utilizers of Group Services” and is a program being undertaken by CHRISTUS St. Vincent to attempt to reduce aggregate demand on health service providers.
 It especially addresses youth who have needed emergency and other services because of the lack of preventive services available to them in our community.

 Individual Grief Support: Ongoing one-on-one grief support sessions are available at Gerard’s House for children and youth who are in acute grief and need extra support, who are too young to participate in the weekly groups, or who have a family member with a life-threatening illness.
-In 2015, 18 children and teenagers attended these one-on-one sessions.
 Adult caregivers also receive short-term one-on-one support when they need extra help getting through a very hard time, or when parenting a grieving child or teenager becomes especially challenging.
-There were 14 parents or caregivers who participated in these sessions this year.